Automating Business Processes with AI Agents, What Works and What Doesn't

 April 21, 2026

-AI coding agents are in full swing, and we wrote about that in our previous article.
+AI coding agents are in full swing, and we covered that shift last week.
 But AI agents today can do far more than write code.
 They automate business processes, process data, generate reports, and handle daily tasks that used to take hours of manual work.

-At DX Heroes, we work with AI automation every day: web scraping with Apify, n8n workflows, and custom agent systems.
+At DX Heroes, we work with AI automation every day: web scraping with Apify, workflows in n8n, and custom agent systems.
 This isn't an article about what AI agents can do in theory.
 It's about what we've learned over the past months in practice.

 Web scraping and data pipelines.
-We help Apify build integrations to other systems, and that's where AI significantly speeds up the work.
-Every integration is different: data structures, authentication methods, and rate limiting all vary.
+We help Apify build integrations to other systems, and that's where AI speeds the work up the most.
+Every integration is different.
+Data structures, authentication, and rate limiting all vary.

 — Jakub Vacek, Applied AI Architect at DX Heroes

 Content and marketing automation.
-We use n8n to automate AI news monitoring, social media post preparation, and other marketing workflows.
+We use n8n to automatically monitor AI news, prepare social media posts, and run other marketing workflows.
 For simple things it's fast, but it has limits.

 "Workflows in n8n are quick for simple automations, but the UI is limited.
 Custom code scales better, and with AI it's now cheaper to develop.
 For more complex logic, it makes sense to switch to code before you start fighting with the visual editor."